splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

    .. caution:: Your pending MetricSet expires after one hour.
 If your MetricSet times out before you enable it, rerun the analysis.

-7. After the cardinality check has run, review the cardinality of your new MetricSet and enable your new MetricSet.
+7. After the cardinality check has run, review the cardinality and enable your new MetricSet.

    * If the cardinality impact of indexing this new MetricSet is acceptable, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.
    * If the check times out before you enable the MetricSet, rerun the analysis.